St. John's, Wilmot

 11 Wilmot Road

-We are proud of our 158-year history, but we are especially proud to say that in 2010 we are an "open church" that constantly and purposefully seeks to create a living community, a safe place for all people, welcoming everyone regardless of their denominational background or their faith tradition (or lack of one).
-We hope you'll join us on Sunday mornings at 10:30 a.m., or for one of our tag sales or fundraisers that are listed on our events page.
+We are proud of our 158-year history, but we are especially proud to say that in 2014 we are an "open church" that constantly and purposefully seeks to create a living community, a safe place for all people, welcoming everyone regardless of their denominational background or their faith tradition (or lack of one).
+We hope you'll join us on Sunday mornings 10:30 a.m. with church school, or for one of our tag sales or fundraisers that are listed on our events page.
 We can promise you one thing: it won't be dull!